joshuaaaaa/digital_pendulum/README.md

 Using an Alexa device as a speaker, the system:

-- 📢 announces the time every 30 minutes
+- 📢 announces the time every hour or 30 minutes
 - 🌍 automatically speaks in the language set in Home Assistant
 - ⏰ works only within a configurable time range
 - 🔔 can play a custom sound (by default the 'announce' (chime) sound) before the announcement
+- 🔕 can disable voice announcement (chime only)
 - 🏰 can play the Westminster melody at 12 o'clock

 The result is an elegant and discreet effect, ideal for home or office.